yanwang202199/yanwang202199.github.io/_pages/interns.md

 I used to be a team leader at SenseTime, where I gain a solid experience on working with full-time researchers and young students.

-Opening research directions (although listed as different topics here, we always try to solve key problems in various fields through some common principles and techniques, for example, by investigating self-supervised learning, probabilistic inference or diffusion models)：
+Opening research directions (although listed as different topics here, we always try to solve key problems in various fields through some common principles and techniques, for example, by investigating self-supervised learning, probabilistic inference or the general principle of information compression)：

 (1) Neural data compression: efficient and effective model design, Neural sandwiched/augmented x264/5